hrushikesh1234-tech/KAARAGIRX--relpit1/replit.md

 ## Notes
 - Backend uses CORS middleware with specific allowed origins
 - Frontend uses React Router for client-side routing
-- All authentication is handled via API routes with in-memory storage
+- All authentication is handled via API routes with PostgreSQL database storage
-- No password hashing in demo (plain text storage for simplicity)
+- User emails are normalized (lowercased) for consistent lookups
+- Demo users have plain text passwords for simplicity (not production-ready)
+- Database uses @neondatabase/serverless for WebSocket connections
+- Seed script uses postgres driver for reliable seeding